Lifting couplings in Wasserstein spaces: Weighted categories

 Our term ``quasi-isomorphism'' is unrelated to the notion in homological algebra with the same name.

-\begin{remark} Just as for the definition weighted categories, different authors call weighted isomorphisms in different ways.
+\begin{remark} Just as for the definition of weighted categories, different authors refer to weighted isomorphisms in different ways.
 In general, only invertible morphisms \emph{of weight zero} tend to behave like ``full'' isomorphisms.
 (See the next two examples.)
-This intuition can be made mathematically precise: considering weighted categories as enriched categories, the invertible morphisms of weight zero are exactly the isomorphisms in the sense of enriched category theory~\cite{basicconcepts}.
+This intuition can be made mathematically precise: considering weighted categories as enriched categories, the invertible morphisms of weight zero are exactly the isomorphisms in the sense of enriched category theory (as defined for example in~\cite{basicconcepts}).
 In \cite{schroderbernstein} these morphisms are called \emph{norm isomorphisms}, in \cite{categorieswithnorms} they are called \emph{$0$-isomorphisms}. \end{remark}

 \begin{eg} If $X$ is a pq-metric space, considered as a weighted category, the points $x,y\in X$ are isomorphic if and only if $c(x,y)=0$ and $c(y,x)=0$.
 In particular, in a metric space, $x\cong y$ of and only if $x=y$.
-The points $x$ and $y$ are quasi-isomorphic if and only if they have finite distances (both ways). \end{eg}
+The points $x$ and $y$ are quasi-isomorphic if and only if they have finite distance in both directions. \end{eg}

 \begin{eg} The isomorphisms in the category $\cat{Lip}$ of \Cref{lipschitzcat} are precisely the isometries.
 The quasi-isomorphisms are precisely the bi-Lipschitz maps. \end{eg}